 Follow Courageous Christopher to Lauren’s Run

-At the tender age of five years old, Christopher has been through a lot.
+At the tender age of three years old, Christopher has been through a lot.
 In 2014, what seemed like just a lump in his belly was diagnosed as stage IV Wilm’s Tumor.
 He spent the next seven months in a fight that included chemotherapy, surgery, and radiation.
 He became a frequent flyer with trips between the Atlanta and New York hospitals where he received treatment in which he lost a kidney, an adrenal gland, and several lymph nodes.
 But on March 15, 2015, Christopher was declared NED (No Evidence of Disease).
 He has spent some additional time in the hospital due to asthma, but is now doing great.
 In fact, after his latest scans, doctors decided to move him to the survivor program where they will monitor his progress annually.

 Although the cancer is gone, he bears a large surgery scar on his abdomen along with several scars from ports that will always tell its story.